edgelesssys/constellation/docs/docs/reference/slsa.md

 **[Build - Ephemeral Environment](https://slsa.dev/spec/v0.1/requirements#ephemeral-environment)**

 All GitHub Action workflows are executed on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).
-These runners are only available for the duration of the workflow.
+These runners are only available during workflow.

-We currently don't make use of [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
+We currently don't use [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).

 **[Build - Isolated](https://slsa.dev/spec/v0.1/requirements#isolated)**

-As outlined in the previous section, we used GitHub-hosted runners, which provide a new, isolated and ephemeral environment for each build.
+As outlined in the previous section, we use GitHub-hosted runners, which provide a new, isolated and ephemeral environment for each build.

 Additionally, the [SLSA GitHub generator](https://github.com/slsa-framework/slsa-github-generator#generation-of-provenance) itself is run in an isolated workflow with the artifact hash as defined inputs.